 Day 3 in Helsinki (Google Map of Route): Cafe Regatta, Sibelius Monument

-Tips on tours, day trips, where to stay and more for your trip to Helsinki.
+Our top tips on tours, day trips, where to stay and more for your visit to Helsinki.

 There are a plethora of tours in Helsinki designed to get you acquainted with the city.